Who Am I?

 I'm a little old fashioned and that's making a come-back, so I'm in high demand.
 My insight is inspiring, my experience is vast and my perspective is unique and frequently entertaining.
 If you dig those things, I'm your Huckleberry.

 I want to be clear here, I have been sine nomine since birth.
 How do I know that?
-As an angsty teen digging around for answers, I came across several baby pictures of me, I was adorable, by the way.
-What I remember most though, besides being adorable, was that no two pictures had the same name on the back, it was like even then, my mother knew, or more to the point, didn't know.
+As an angsty teen digging around for answers, I came across several baby pictures of me, I was adorable by the way. but I remember that no two pictures had the same name on the back, it was like even then, my mother knew, or more to the point, didn't know.

 Going through group homes and foster care in a time before internet didn't exactly bode well for me documentation wise.
 Ask any kid with three birth certificates and two social security numbers, they'll tell you.
 You wouldn't believe the nightmare I went through to get a passport.
 Suffice it to say, I was asking the age old, "Who am I, why am I here?" questions pretty early in life.

 At any rate, Hanna Maxwell is my nom de geurre, one of many over the course of time.
-I've lived a colorful life, a full life.
-There are parts of my life I barely survived and people I barely survived as well, so much, so long ago...and now...
+I've lived a colorful life, a full life, for a long while...and now...

 I'm Hanna Maxwell, Welcome to my Blog!